 - Prolonged exposure to urine or stool

 Nappy rash is more likely to happen if the baby’s bottom has been exposed for too long to urine or stool.
 Although both can irritate the baby’s sensitive skin, frequent bowel movements are more likely to cause nappy rash because it’s more irritating than the urine.

 The areas covered by the nappy such as the buttocks, thighs, and genitals provide an ideal breeding ground for bacterial or fungal infection because of their moist and warm environment.
 Rashes that result from bacterial or fungal infection are usually found within the skin creases.

 Antibiotics are great for treating bacterial infections but they have their downsides.
 On the process of killing the harmful bacteria, they can also kill the good ones.

 It’s the good bacteria that keep the yeast growth in check.
-Hence, when a baby is taking antibiotics, yeast infection may develop and as a result, may lead to diaper rash.
-Also, antibiotics increase the risk of diarrhea, another factor that can contribute to diaper rash.
+Hence, when a baby is taking antibiotics, yeast infection may develop and as a result, may lead to nappy rash.
+Also, antibiotics increase the risk of diarrhea, another factor that can contribute to nappy rash.

 - Irritation from using a new product

 The baby’s skin is so sensitive that it can react to almost any product you apply on his/her skin.
 The baby’s skin may react to new nappies, baby wipes, and to some lotion, powder, and oils with irritating ingredients.